 Uchiko Yôkaichi District

-Yôkaichi is the historical heart of the village and consequently this is where you’ll find the highest concentration of traditional architecture.
+Yôkaichi is the historical heart of the village, and consequently this is where you’ll find the highest concentration of traditional architecture.
 While a lot of the houses are still lived-in, many have been converted to shops, museums, tea-houses and cafés.

 It’s a lot of fun to explore the area and peek into the houses (the ones you’re allowed to, that is:-).
-The majority of noteworthy buildings is located along the road running from north to south through the village.
+The majority of noteworthy buildings are located along the road running from north to south through the village.
 A map of the sights in the area is available at the train station in Uchiko or you can simply click here.

-At the Omori Japanese Candle Shop you can watch the process involved in making the candles.
+At the Omori Japanese Candle Shop, you can watch the process involved in making the candles.
 The people running it told us that it’s the last remaining Candle Shop in the village.
 Look for the paper lantern with a yellow candle in front of the building.
 Directly to the north, the small Machiya Museum is a recreated traditional town-house worth checking out.

 Practicalities

-How to get to Uchiko
+How to Get to Uchiko and Away

 By far the best way to get around Japan is by using the country’s impeccable train system, which is fast, comfortable and efficient.
 A regional JR-Railway pass allows for unlimited use of Shikoku’s JR railways for 3 (9,000¥/68$), 4 (10,000¥/75$), 5 (11,000¥/82$) or 7 days (13,000¥/96$), which is a fantastic deal.